-- a) All acoustic attenuation work.
+- a) All mechanical ventilation systems.

 - b) All structural work.

-- c) All waterproofing.

-- d) Such further matters as the Principal Certifier may require.
+- c) Such further matters as the Principal Certifier may require.

 - The PC may require any number of WAE plans, certificates, or other evidence of suitability as necessary to confirm compliance with the Act, Regulation, development standards, BCA, and relevant Australia Standards.
 As a minimum WAE plans and certification is required for stormwater drainage and detention, mechanical ventilation work, hydraulic services (including but not limited to fire services). - The PC must submit to Council, with any occupation certificate, copies of WAE plans, compliance certificates and evidence of suitability in accordance with Part A5G1 of the BCA upon which the PC has relied in issuing any occupation certificate.